 (d) otherwise comply with any applicable rules of court.

-(3) If a protection order (enduring parental responsibility) is sought a protection application must nominate the person or persons to whom parental responsibility for the child is proposed to be given.
+(3) If a protection order (special guardianship) is sought, the protection application must nominate the individual or individuals to whom parental responsibility for the child is proposed to be given under the order.

 (4) When a protection application is lodged, the Court must fix the day, time and place for the Court to first deal with the application.